sectalks/sectalks.github.io/formats.md

 ## Who creates a CTF?
 The SecTalks CTFs are crowd sourced.
 This means the previously winning team has the opportunity to create the next CTF.
-This makes CTFs quite fun and keeps them evolving over the time.
+This makes CTFs quite fun and keeps them evolving over time.

 ## How do I randomly generate teams?
 Use your imagination & remember your childhood games!